chenqi97/EEPH/README.md

 1. If successfully, you can get two executable files named 'EEPH' and 'ycsb_benchmark'.
 'EEPH'  runs in Pibench, 'ycsb_benchmark' runs in YCSB datasets.
 2. Except the executable files, '../script/run.sh' is a simple script for testing.
 3.  xxxx

+### Structure
+We have included three comparison hash indexes(Dash, CCEH, and Level) in this project, whose header file is in the folder with the same name.
+For Dash-hybrid and CCEH-hybrid version, you can set "DASH_HYBRID" (lines 87 in ex_finger.h) or "CCEH_HYBRID" (lines 41 in CCEH.h) in the source code.
+EEPH.h is the header file of our proposal.
+You can download the header files in your codes for testing.
+Also, you can check the implements of algorithm mentioned in paper (Section IV): complement move (impemented in function "is_movable"), local rehashing (implemented in function "rehash_a_cell"), and extension (implemented in function "dynamic_extension").